14 All Too Common Physician Liaison Marketing Pitfalls

 3. Not Creating Marketing Benchmarks

-Once you have developed a comprehensive referral marketing report evaluate the results and establish marketing benchmarks.
+Once you have developed a comprehensive referral marketing report to evaluate the results and establish marketing benchmarks.
 Benchmarks provide the physician liaison with attainable and measurable goals.
 They also help keep your referral marketing organized and everyone on the same page as to how the practice is measuring the success of the program.
 As the employing doctor, you can easily track the return on investment (ROI) and the overall value referral marketing has provided for your practice.

 4. Not Establishing Marketing Goals

 A big mistake any doctor can make is not discussing and setting achievable goals for their physician liaison.
 Once you have completed the necessary steps and identified benchmarks set time aside to have a clear discussion with the physician liaison on what a “win” looks like for the practice.
 There are many ways to measure a successful physician liaison marketing program the most obvious being an increase in physician referrals.
 Other elements to measure when analyzing efforts are an increase in new patient referrals, new doctor referrals, and high revenue procedures.
 It is important to communicate these goals with your physician liaison so they are on the same page with you as the practice owner.
 If a physician liaison is only working towards one goal it limits the overall success of the referral marketing and creates frustration and confusion for both the doctor and the liaison.
-It may seem obvious but simply implying what needs to be done is not enough define your marketing goals and lay them out.
+It may seem obvious but simply implying what needs to be done is not enough to define your marketing goals and lay them out.

 5. Limited or No Physician Liaison Training

 Mastering the art referral marketing entails training, lots of training.
-If you want a five star healthcare marketing program your physician liaisons will need to complete an extensive amount of training.
+If you want a five-star healthcare marketing program your physician liaisons will need to complete an extensive amount of training.
 The first month of a physician liaison’s work at the practice should be “learning the ropes”.
-Medical marketing requires the necessary amount medical training and research.
+Medical marketing requires the necessary amount of medical training and research.
 As the medical director, make sure you have put in the time to train your employee about the services of the practice and the knowledge of your specialty along with common FAQs.
 Schedule time with them to train in different aspects of the practice on top of speaking and visiting with doctors.
 Remember, your physician liaison is a representative of your practice, your voice so to speak, and is there to build referral relationships and bridge the gap of communication.
 Training requires investing time upfront and organizing multiple schedules but it fully equips your liaison with the knowledge and confidence needed to be successful.
 A properly trained physician liaison is the most effective and reflects the level of professionalism of the medical practice.

 Read to learn the difference between a quality and quantity referral marketing visit.